COLUMN: Have time to write? Here are some books that can help you start

 Another good choice is “I Should Be Writing: A Writer’s Workshop in a Journal” by Mur Lafferty.
 Lafferty is an award-winning podcaster and has interviewed several famous authors about writing and how they ply their craft.
 This book provides lots of tips on how to improve your writing.
 The best advice is to just sit down and write; this work contains several good exercises to get you going.
 Sometimes that is all it takes to get the creative juices flowing.

-Another creative writing book I enjoy is from Elizabeth Berg, "Escaping into the Open: The Art of Writing True."
+Another creative writing book I enjoy is from Elizabeth Berg, “Escaping into the Open: The Art of Writing True.”
 Berg writes heartwarming stories about women and their trials and tribulations going through life.
-In this book that is part autobiography and part writing instruction she provides an insight into her writing process.
+In this book, which is part autobiography and part writing instruction, she provides an insight into her writing process.
 She also offers helpful and practical hints useful for any writer on how the publishing business works.
-You’ll enjoy her interesting stories about her life and the hands-on writing tips and exercises.
+You’ll enjoy her interesting stories about her life, plus the hands-on writing tips and exercises.

-You can find some of these titles on our eBook application, Cloud Library, or you can put these items on hold and use our contact free curbside pickup by calling 941.681.3736.
+You can find some of these titles on our eBook application or Cloud Library, or you can put these items on hold and use our contact free curbside pickup by calling 941-681-3736.
 Take this time to start your story at home.

 Post a comment as